f5devcentral/f5-velos-training/docs/initial_setup_of_velos_system_controllers.rst

   }

-To set System Time settings use the following API call as an example:
+To set System Time settings, use the following API call as an example:

 .. code-block:: bash